Marcia H. Ratner, PhD, DABT

 As the Project Manager of the Department and a Board Certified Toxicologist, Dr. Ratner oversees compliance with safety and regulatory policies.
 Dr. Ratner is a former member of the American Conference of Governmental Industrial Hygienists (ACGIH) and she has served as a departmental representative to the Institutional Animal Care and Use Committee (IACUC).
 She is also a recipient of the prestigious Marquis Who’s Who Lifetime Achievement Award for her work as a Project Manager.
 Dr. Ratner is available to provide assistance to all departmental faculty, students and research staff with their IACUC protocol submissions and associated training and compliance issues.

-In addition to her research and administrative duties within the Department of Pharmacology, Dr. Ratner is regular lecturer in the graduate program in Behavioral Neurosciences; she is available to serve as a committee member or mentor to the doctoral students from this program.
+In addition to her research and administrative duties within the Department of Pharmacology, Dr. Ratner is a regular lecturer in the graduate program in Behavioral Neurosciences; she is available to serve as a committee member or mentor to the doctoral students from this program.
 She also teaches an undergraduate course in Forensic Toxicology (BT 450) offered through the Biomedical Laboratory and Clinical Sciences Program which prepares students for careers in the fields of biotechnology and clinical research.
-Highly qualified students from this program are invited to seek internship opportunities under her supervision in the Laboratory of Molecular Neurobiology.
 Dr. Ratner regularly serves as a mentor to undergraduate students enrolled in Bioscience Academy.
 The Bioscience Academy is a BU-based federally funded program administered through Metropolitan College and the School of Medicine.
 One of Dr. Ratner’s former Bioscience Academy students, Zainab Mahmod, was awarded the Paul Queenan Memorial Award for academic excellence.
 She also serves as a grant reviewer for Psi Chi, the International Honor Society in Psychology.
+Highly qualified students from these programs are invited to seek internship opportunities under her supervision in the Laboratory of Molecular Neurobiology.

 Ratner MH, Kumaresan V, Farb DH: Neurosteroid Actions in Memory and Neurologic/Neuropsychiatric Disorders.
 Front.
 Endocrinol.
 2019; 10:169.
 PMID: 31024441.